 That Latter-day Saints see the Genesis passages as support for their idea that God is corporeal is without question.
 Nor do knowledgable Latter-day Saints dispute that this is an actual conversation that took place sometime during what Mormons call the preexistence.
 However, for our Mormon friends to better understand the true meaning of the Genesis passages, we must ask, “Who was involved in the dialogue?”

-The answer to this inquiry can be found in Joseph Smith’s Inspired Version of the Bible, otherwise known as the Joseph Smith Translation or JST.
+Since Mormons view Joseph Smith as a prophet of God, a look at Joseph Smith’s Inspired Version of the Bible, otherwise known as the Joseph Smith Translation or JST, may be of some help.
 In Genesis 1:27 it reads, “And I, God, said unto mine Only Begotten, which was with me from the beginning, Let us make man in our image, after our likeness; and it was so.”
 Smith’s rendition of Genesis 1:26 can also be found in Lectures Two and Lecture Fifth in the Lectures on Faith, as well as the Book of Moses (2:26) in the Pearl of Great Price.

 On page 105 of A Companion to Your Study of the Old Testament, Daniel H. Ludlow agrees that the “Only Begotten’ of God was the pre-earthly Jehovah, who came to earth as Jesus Christ.
 Thus, God the Father was speaking to Jesus Christ on that occasion.”
 He then goes on to say, “The terms ‘in our image’ and ‘after our likeness’ indicate that God had bodily parts just as man does.
 This truth has been taught by Joseph Smith.”